Ranaviveksingh/Hands-on-Git/exercises/Exercise8-ForksAndRemoteRepos.md

 ### Exercise:
 1. Create your own Github fork of `https://github.com/nnja/advanced-git-exercises`.
 2. Look at your git remotes.
 Rename your `origin` remote (nnja's copy) to `upstream`.
 Add your personal fork as the `origin` remote.
-3. Nina will make a change to her copy of the repo.
+3. Owner will make a change to her copy of the repo.
 Make a different change to your local repo, then use `git pull --rebase` to merge them.

 ## Solutions